ATPI Data Protection Policy

-5.2 Personal Data may be communicated to third persons only for reasons consistent with the purposes for which the Data were originally collected or other purposes authorised by law.
+5.2 Personal Data may be communicated to third persons only for reasons consistent with the purposes for which the Data was originally collected or other purposes authorised by law.

-5.3 All transfers of Personal Data to third parties for further Processing shall be Subject to written agreements, or under the Company’s IGDTA for internal Data transfers.
+5.3 All transfers of Personal Data to third parties for further Processing shall be Subject to written agreements, a legal basis for transfer, or under the Company’s IGDTA for internal Data transfers.

 5.5 Subject to the provisions of the above, Personal Data may be transferred where any of the following apply: